gu-lseg/intro-to-programming/source/appendix_errors.rst

     You need to learn how to find information.
     Always read Errors and use your intuition, then Google.
-    If that hsn't helped only then ask an expert.
+    If that hasn't helped only then ask an expert.

 With time many errors map to solutions instantly.